KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/strongly-typed-events/README.md

 ## Event types
 This project gives you the following event types:
 - **Events** - styled after the way .Net implements events.
 With each event you'll get a `sender` and an `argument` object.
-If you use typescript, you can implement them using generics. `npm install ste-events --save`
+If you use typescript, you can implement them using generics.
-- **Simple events** - basically the same thing, with only an argument. `npm install ste-simple-events --save`
+- **Simple events** - basically the same thing, with only 1 argument.
-- **Signals** - for when no data is needed, just the firing of the event is enough. `npm install ste-signals --save`
+- **Signals** - for when no data is needed, just the firing of the event is enough.
-- You want them all?
-Just use `npm install strongly-typed-events --save`.

 ### Subscription made easy
 An example says more than a 1000 words.
 Imagine if you have events like this on your class: